callme-cc/linux-lab/README.md

 ## Quickstart

-Login in `http://localhost:6080/vnc.html` with 'ubuntu' password, and then open a terminal:
+Login the VNC page via `tools/open-docker-lab.sh` with 'ubuntu' password, and then open a terminal:

     $ sudo -s
-    $ cd /linux-lab
+    # cd /linux-lab
-    $ make boot
+    # make boot

 ## Usage